SLAM for Visually Impaired People: a Survey: Introduction

-In scenarios where infrastructure-based solutions such as RFID or GPS do not provide adequate accuracy or are not available, SLAM techniques are used to provide reliable localization.
-SLAM is an innovative technique that consists of simultaneously constructing an environment model (map) and estimating the state of an agent moving within it~\cite{cadena2016past}.
-The SLAM architecture (Figure \ref{fig:slam_arch}) consists of two fundamental components: the front-end and the back-end.
-The front-end receives environmental information from sensors, abstracts it into amenable models for estimation, and sends it to the back-end ~\cite{cadena2016past}.
+A SLAM approach can offer a reliable alternative to RFID and GPS.
+SLAM is an innovative technique that involves simultaneously constructing an environment model (map) and estimating the state of an agent moving within it~\cite{cadena2016past}.
+The SLAM architecture (Figure \ref{slam_arch}) consists of two fundamental components: the front-end and the back-end.
+The front-end receives environmental information from the sensors, abstracts it into amenable models for estimation, and sends it to the back-end~\cite{cadena2016past}. \Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt){images/pdf/01_slam_arch.pdf} {\textbf{Front- and back-end in a typical SLAM system~\cite{cadena2016past}} } The back-end is responsible for optimizing the mapping, localization, and data fusion processes, which collectively contribute to the accuracy and reliability of the SLAM systems.

-The backend plays a key role in refining the map and in precisely determining the location of the agent within the map.
-It is responsible for the mapping, localization, and data fusion processes, which collectively contribute to the accuracy and reliability of SLAM systems.
-SLAM uses diverse types of sensors to determine the position, location, and velocity of an agent as well as to detect and avoid obstacles, even in a dynamically changing unknown environment.
-This technique widely uses infrared (IR) sensors, acoustic sensors, cameras, inertial measurement units (IMUs), ultrawide-band (UWB), LiDAR, RADAR, and RGB-D sensors~\cite{khan2022investigation}.
+SLAM uses diverse types of sensors to determine an agent's position, location, and velocity and detect and avoid obstacles, even in a dynamically changing unknown environment.
+This technique uses infrared (IR) sensors, acoustic sensors, RGB cameras, inertial measurement units (IMUs), ultrawide-band (UWB), LiDAR, RADAR, and RGB-D sensors~\cite{khan2022investigation}.

-This collaborative effort between the front-end and back-end empowers SLAM to provide a robust and real-time spatial understanding, making it a valuable tool across a range of applications.
+The collaborative effort between the front- and back-ends empowers SLAM to provide a robust and real-time spatial understanding, making it a valuable tool for various applications.
 The SLAM community has made tremendous strides over the past 35 years, developing large-scale practical applications and seeing a steady transition of this technology into the industry~\cite{cadena2016past}.
-Cadena et al.~\cite{cadena2016past} divided the life cycle of SLAM into three periods: the classical age (1986-2004), algorithmic analysis age (2004–2015), and robust-perception age (2015-present).